 Across the pond, David Ellis, Director at Precision Global Consulting, predicts a bounce-back in the US staffing market. “that’s what I’m hearing from all of the experts out there.
 As and when industries get back to some form of normality and start reopening, and a lot more hiring gets done, we see a significant bounce-back in the US market coming.”

-We will continue this miniseries next week, discovering more insights on making the most of the new talent pool, what digital recruitment will really mean, and how recruiters plan to move out of survival mode.
+We will continue this miniseries next week with more advice from recruitment experts, discovering more insights on making the most of the new talent pool, what digital recruitment will really mean, and how recruiters plan to move out of survival mode.

-This series was inspired by our future of recruitment video, which you can watch here.
+This series was inspired by our future of recruitment video that features advice from a selection of recruitment experts, which you can watch here.
 For more information you can check out our Blogs or Resources pages or you can visit the COVID-19 section on our UHY website.

 To discuss how COVID-19 has impacted your business and to find out how Recruitment Accountants can support you please get in touch, you can call us on 0845 6060 9632 or email email@example.com.